aidanc2004/wheelock-perl/README.md

 Program to get the current menu of Acadia University's dining hall Wheelock hall using Perl with the Dine on Campus API.
 Could potentially be used for other schools using Dine on Campus CA.

+## ⚠️ NOTE ⚠️

+As I'm writing this, the Wheelock Hall menu is not open.
+I'm writing a lot of this program without being able to test it with an actual menu so it most likely won't be fully working until Wheelock opens again.

 ## Flags

 - `--help`: Shows basic program usage.